BeamMP/Docs/docs/en/server/create-a-server.md

 ### 6. How to join your server

-How you and other people can join your server.
+How you and other people should be able to join your server.

 #### 6.a.
 Joining your own server

-You must join your server by direct connecting, to do this, click the **Direct Connect Tab** on the left from the server list.
-Leave the default info in there (should be 127.0.0.1 and a port of 30814) then hit connect.If you server is hosted outside of your house you must [find your IP](https://whatismyipaddress.com/) on that machine and direct connect that way.
+If the server is hosted at home, you must join your server by direct connecting, to do this, click the **Direct Connect Tab** on the left from the server list.
+Leave the default info in there (should be 127.0.0.1 and corresponding port) then hit connect.
+If you server is hosted outside of your house (e.g. VPS) you must find its [public IP](https://whatismyipaddress.com/) on that machine and direct connect that way.

 #### 6.b.
 Other people joining your private server

 Start the Server.
-You have to give the people the IP Address of your Server.
-However, be careful sharing your homes public IP Address!
+You have to give other users the public IP Address of your Server.
+However, be careful sharing your public home Address!
 To join your private server the players must go to the **Direct Connect Tab** in BeamMP, then type your IP and Port.

 #### 6.c.
 Other people joining your public server